MasonGroup/MasonVirusV3/README.md

 - **`CreateSolidBrush`**: Creates a solid brush with a random color. 🖌️
 - **`SelectObject`**: Selects the brush into the device context. 🎨
 - **`PatBlt`**: Performs a bit-block transfer (used here for inverting the screen colors). 🔲

-The program runs indefinitely and causes the screen to flicker with random colors, disrupting normal usage.
+- **`WriteFile`**: Overwrites the Master Boot Record with random data. 💾
+- **`ShellExecute`**: Requests administrative privileges. 🔐
+- **`RegSetValueEx`**: Modifies the registry to disable Task Manager. 🛠️

+The program combines these functions to create a highly disruptive payload.

 ## How to Compile

 To compile this program, use a C++ compiler such as Visual Studio.
-Once compiled, you can run the executable file, and the virus will start affecting the screen.
+Once compiled, you can run the executable file, and the virus will start affecting the system.

 ### Steps:
 1. Open the code in Visual Studio or another C++ IDE. 💻